kowalcj0/PiFi-Remote/README.md

   You can use a small IR remote control (e.g. apple) along with a Flirc USB module acting as a keyboard with the raspberry pi.

 * Support for LCD display (16x2 from Adafruit).
-  It displays track and volume information on the screen.
+  It displays track, volume information as well as the current audio level (RMS) on screen.

+* Switch from Airplay to Mpd and vice versa, display Airplay metadata on screen

 Find more on: https://bitbucket.org/bertrandboichon/